d-Rickyy-b/certleak/README.md

 There is no way to use this tool to analyze certificates that have been issued in the past or while being offline.

 ## Extensibility
+Creating new analyzers or actions is as easy as creating a new python file.
+Certleak is built with extensibility in mind.
+Check the [analyzer docs](https://github.com/d-Rickyy-b/certleak/tree/master/certleak/analyzers/README.md) as well as the [actions docs](https://github.com/d-Rickyy-b/certleak/tree/master/certleak/actions/README.md).

 ## Installation